 After accepting a client, we recommend briefly introducing yourself before beginning your request for information.
 Always begin your conversation with a brief introduction and welcoming message.
 Reassure your client a live professional is assisting them with their tax needs as soon as the opportunity is accepted.
 Don’t wait for the customer to message you first given that most customers close the app while waiting for their work request to be accepted.
 Taxfyle customers receive push notifications after every message, so they should respond soon after your message is sent.

 Keep your introduction and welcome message concise.
-Stay away from lengthy introductions which include requests of information.
+Stay away from lengthy introductions that include requests of information.
 First impressions are crucial in establishing positive customer perception.
 Sending requests of information before building rapport with your client may diminish their experience.

 Most Taxfyle customers this season will be new to the Taxfyle platform.
 Consequently, most will be unfamiliar with how Taxfyle works and what to expect.
 Reassure your clients how the service works, what is required of them, and what to expect from you as their on-demand Tax Pro during tax season.